TriumphLLC/Blend4Web/deploy/doc/en/_sources/project_manager.txt

 .. note::
     The internal structure of the archive and relative paths to its files should be retained after uploading the project files to a web server.

-A WebPlayer HTML application can then be placed on any webpage by using an ``iframe`` container.
+A Web Player HTML application can then be placed on any webpage by using an ``iframe`` container.
 Here is an example of HTML code that can be used for this:

 .. code-block:: html